-US Neuromorphic Computing Chips Market is anticipated to expand at a high CAGR over the forecast period.
+The US Neuromorphic Computing Chips Market is projected to expand from USD 732.9 million in 2026 to USD 4,862.3 million by 2031, at a CAGR of 46.0%.

 Neuromorphic computing chips replicate neural structures to process data with brain-like efficiency, targeting the escalating demands of artificial intelligence at the edge.
 As AI permeates sectors from vehicles to medical diagnostics, the U.S. market emerges as a focal point, bolstered by federal initiatives that prioritize domestic innovation.